We are currently interested in recruiting qualified counsellors

 - Counsellor volunteer applicants must complete an application available on this webpage.

-- Clinical Lead (or possibly a deputy clinical lead) interviews short-listed candidates and, if suitable, they are invited to attend the 5-day Foundation Training programme.
+- Short-listed candidates are invited to interview and, if suitable, they are invited to attend the Foundation Training programme.

-- Invitation to volunteer as counsellors is subject to satisfactory completion of Foundation training, DBS check, references, signed agreement with trainees’ training providers, and post-training approval by Clinical Lead.
+- Invitation to volunteer as counsellors is subject to satisfactory completion of Foundation training, DBS check, references, signed agreement with trainees’ training providers, and post-training approval by the Head of Clinical Governance and Safeguarding.